-His new wife was a 25-year-old widow who arrived with slaves of her own.
+His new wife was a 25-year-old widow who arrived with enslaved workers of her own.
 At the time, a young woman’s father was expected to provide a dowry, a gift of money, land and other assets, to her new husband.
 If he died before she did, a wife was entitled to one-third of his estate, also known as a “widow’s third” or a “dower share,” throughout the remainder of her life.
 She would live off of the proceeds of her dower share and when she died, the money and assets would revert back to her late husband’s heirs.

 The dower share was designed to protect a woman from poverty if she became a widow, but even though it was technically hers, it immediately became her husband’s to manage when she remarried.

 Over the years, Washington’s thinking on slavery evolved.
 During the Revolutionary War, he became more uncomfortable with the thought of purchasing and owning other human beings.
 But though he supported abolition in theory, he never tried it in practice.
-His plantation, his wealth and his position in society depended on slaves.
-And, as noted in Erica Armstrong Dunbar’s book, “Never Caught: The Washingtons’ Relentless Pursuit of Their Runaway Slave, Ona Judge,” when one of Martha’s slaves fled to freedom in 1796, Washington spent the last three years of his life trying to force her to return.
+His plantation, his wealth and his position in society depended on enslaved workers.
+And, as noted in Erica Armstrong Dunbar’s book, Never Caught: The Washingtons’ Relentless Pursuit of Their Runaway Slave, Ona Judge, when one of Martha’s enslaved workers fled to freedom in 1796, Washington spent the last three years of his life trying to force her to return.

 In the words of historian Henry Wiencek, his contradictory attitudes towards slavery are “one of the mysteries of his life.”
 Those contradictions made it into his will, too.
-Though the will contained the unheard-of order to free his slaves, it stipulated that they remain with Martha for the rest of her life.
+Though the will contained the unheard-of order to free his enslaved workers, it stipulated that they remain with Martha for the rest of her life.

 Freeing them, he wrote, would “be attended by such insuperable difficulties by their intermixture with the dower Negroes, as to excite the most painful sensations…to manumit them.”
-Translation: It would be too complicated to free the slaves, so instead they would be owned by Martha as long as she wished.
+Translation: It would be too complicated to free the enslaved people, so instead they would be owned by Martha as long as she wished.